Gromov-Witten and Welschinger invariants of del Pezzo varieties: Introduction and statement of the main results

-The present article is contained in the author's Ph.D. thesis which is written at Nantes University under supervision of Erwan Brugall\'e.
-The author is sincerely grateful to him for his infinite support, fruitful discussions and numerous indications from the implementation to the accomplishment of this article.
-She would like to thank Xujia Chen for her very helpful comments and calculations, and thank Duc Pham for his useful skill in programming which is used in the application parts.
-She also wants to thank the Henri Lebesgue Center for the financial support.
+The present article forms part of the author's Ph.D. thesis, written at Nantes University under the supervision of Erwan Brugall\'e.
+The author is sincerely grateful to him for his invaluable support, insightful discussions, and numerous suggestions throughout the development and completion of this work.
+She would like to thank Xujia Chen for her helpful comments and computational assistance, as well as Duc Pham for his valuable programming skills, which were utilized in the application sections.